flare-foundation/signing-tool/README.md

 - `NETWORK` - Network on which to sign (`flare`, `songbird`, `coston`, `coston2`).
 - `PRIVATE_KEY` - Private key of the address that will be used to send transactions (recommended not to be the same as `SIGNING_POLICY_PRIVATE_KEY` to avoid nonce issues since the signing policy address is used for finalizations by [Flare Systems Client](https://github.com/flare-foundation/flare-system-client)).
 Recommended to use a private key, distinct of any data provider entity keys, specifically used for sending transactions and paying gas.
 Private key should be prefixed with `0x`.
 - Optionally one can set custom RPC endpoints for each network that will override the public ones (e.g. for Flare network one should set `FLARE_RPC=<private_rpc>`, for others use `SONGBIRD_RPC`, `COSTON_RPC`, `COSTON2_RPC`).
+- `GAS_PRICE_MULTIPLIER` - Optionally one can set custom gas price multiplier.
+Otherwise, the default multiplier (10) is used.

 A data provider is encouraged to use more advanced approaches like cloud key management tools to initialize specific environment variables more securely.